mikenguyen13/data_analysis/_book/28-matching-methods.md

         2. Optimal matching: considers global distance measure

-        3. Ratio matching: to combat increase bias and reduced variation when you have k:1 matching, one can use approximations by Rubin and Thomas (1996).
+        3. Ratio matching: to combat increase bias and reduced variation when you have k:1 matching, one can use approximations by @rubin1996matching.

         4. With or without replacement: with replacement is typically better, but one needs to account for dependent in the matched sample when doing later analysis (can use frequency weights to combat).